marshalltaylorSFE/Proto-8/README.md

 *New audio system blocks*

 #### Windows Installation
-1. Obtain Arduino 1.6.12 from [arduino.cc](https://www.arduino.cc/en/Main/OldSoftwareReleases#previous) and install.
+1. Obtain Arduino from [arduino.cc](https://www.arduino.cc/en/Main/OldSoftwareReleases#previous) and install.
 I recommend the zip file extracted to a non-system-integrated install.
-3. Install [Teensyduino](https://www.pjrc.com/teensy/teensyduino.html) and all libraries to the 1.6.12 installation.
+3. Install [Teensyduino](https://www.pjrc.com/teensy/teensyduino.html) and all libraries to the Arduino installation.
 2. Download [the Audio GUI](https://github.com/PaulStoffregen/Audio/tree/master/gui) and place in a directory of your computer.
 Test that you can view "index.html" in a browser and that the system functions like [the online version](https://www.pjrc.com/teensy/gui/).
 3. Replace the modified files from this repo into the local audio gui's folder (described in [Proto-8/Platform/GUI_mods/readme.md](https://github.com/marshalltaylorSFE/Proto-8/tree/master/Platform/GUI_mods)).
 Refresh the index.html file in your browser and the new modules should appear in a pinker color.
 4. Replace AudioStream.cpp and AudioStream.h in _Arduino_\hardware\teensy\avr\cores\teensy3 with those from [Proto-8/Platform/core_mods/](https://github.com/marshalltaylorSFE/Proto-8/tree/master/Platform/core_mods), where _Arduino_ is the path of the 1.6.12 installation.